danielc007/GeminiChildrensStoryGenerator/README.md

 1. Install dependencies:
    `npm install`
 2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
-3. Change line 98 in index.tsx to: const elevenLabsApiKey = "value of your API KEY";
+3. Add your Eleven Lab API key on line 98 in index.tsx in double quotes: const elevenLabsApiKey = "substitude your API key here";
 4. Run the app:
    `npm run dev`